tonycpsu/streamglob/README.md

 [![Build Status](https://travis-ci.org/tonycpsu/streamglob.svg?branch=master)](https://travis-ci.org/tonycpsu/streamglob )

-`streamglob` facilitates live and time-shifted viewing of streaming video.
+`streamglob` facilitates live and time-shifted viewing of online content.

-The current focus of this project is to provide a consistent console-based user experience for browsing and watching live and on-demand content from various providers.
+The current focus of this project is to provide a consistent console-based user experience for browsing and watching live and on-demand streaming content from various providers.
 The project was originally released under the name `mlbstreamer` with support for watching MLB.tv streams, but has expanded to include modules for watching video from NHL.tv, YouTube, Instagram, and RSS feeds, among others.

 The `streamglob` package consists of the following programs: